LibraryCarpentry/lc-sql/_episodes/05-ordering-commenting.md

 We can do this because sorting occurs earlier in the computational pipeline than field selection.

-The computer is basically doing this:
+> ## The computer is basically doing this:
+>

-1. Filtering rows according to WHERE
+> 1. Filtering rows according to WHERE
-2. Sorting results according to ORDER BY
+> 2. Sorting results according to ORDER BY
-3. Displaying requested columns or expressions.
+> 3. Displaying requested columns or expressions.
+>
+{: .callout}

 Clauses are written in a fixed order: `SELECT`, `FROM`, `WHERE`, then `ORDER BY`.
 It is possible to write a query as a single line, but for readability, we recommend to put each clause on its own line.

-## Building Complex Queries
+## Complex queries & commenting

 Consider the following query: